Udaykumargajavalli/GenAI-LLM-Interview-questions/README.md

 ---
 # Our team needs to build RAG over 10 million documents.
 Which vector database would you recommend and, crucially, why? and provide the trade offs.
+# Why does chain-of-thought (CoT) reasoning improve LLM performance on complex tasks - but sometimes fails catastrophically?